chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 The alternative way to become an adopter is to submit an issue with the logo and the project name that your organization has adopted.

-## What Is Changing?

-We are migrating logos and metadata to a new repo which means that adopters of Eclipse IoT technologies will need to submit their request to this new repo.
-This change will occur on December 10, 2020.

-However, we expect this change will be seamless for our projects and users of our site.
-The content of the  adopters page is not changing, we are simply updating the way that we store and fetch this information.

 ## How Can We List Adopters on Our Project Website?